vankha1/vankha1/README.md

 🔭 I’m a third-year student studying Computer Science at Bach Khoa University, Viet Nam.

-👀 I’m interested in Software and Data.
+👀 I’m interested in Software.

-🌱 I’m currently learning Backend (NodeJS) and Frontend (ReactJS).
+🌱 I’m currently learning Backend and Frontend.

 💞️ I’m looking to collaborate on Web development.

-🤝 I’m looking for help with DevOps.

 👯 I’m seeking an internship on **Software Developer (Web)**.